 We keep our groups very small and intimate.
 Usually, we take out up to six people on kayaking trips, though groups of up to 10 are possible if it is a single party.
 We keep our accommodations to two cabins, so our guests can enjoy the serene Alaskan experience away from the crowds.

 Rarely does a day go by when we don’t see sea otters, seals, porpoises, and eagles.
 We have an active eagle’s nest close to our beach and there is always lively activity in and around it throughout the summer.
 You have a good chance to see humpback whales, orcas, various seabird and shorebird species, water fowl, and a large array of inter-tidal zone creatures at low tide.

 Our focus is on shoreline exploration.
 We stay close to the shores and islands and have learned that the slower you go, the more you see.
-This diverse place offers and abundance of different marine mammals, flora and fauna of the islands, geology, and archeology.
-On any day we could see humpback whales or sea lions, definitely otters, porpoises and seals, plus many different kinds of seabird and shorebirds.
-Sometimes we also see orcas.
+Discover the variety of marine mammals, flora and fauna on the islands, and learn more about the geology and archeology.
+Some of our most popular marine mammal sightings include: playful otters, porpoises, seals, humpback whales, and many different kinds of seabirds and shorebirds.
+Keep a lookout as we sometimes see orcas.
 We live in a hot spot for the inter-tidal critters where one could play for hours.
-At low tide you get a close look at the colorful spectrum of sea stars, octopus, anemones and many other inter-tidal critters.
+At low tide you get a close look at the colorful spectrum of sea stars, octopus, anemones, and many other inter-tidal critters.
 To see more about what to expect on your kayaking trip, click here.